 - Profit margin: The total amount you are taking home after hitting your break-even point

-Computing these numbers is easy when using business analytics software for your restaurant, but identifying what influences them can be tricky.
+Computing these numbers is easy when using business analytics software for your restaurant management, but identifying what influences them can be tricky.

 How to Manage a Restaurant

-Using these key performance metrics, here are the steps that can help you manage a restaurant and set up for long term success.
+Using these key restaurant performance metrics, here are the steps that can help you with restaurant management and set up for long term success.